Investing, risk and reward, basics, learn this important information

 • Don’t yield to pressure-from stockbrokers, friends, or so-called “insiders.”
 Trust your own instincts, and make up your own mind based on how much risk your financial portfolio can stand, as well as your future goals.

 • Beware of market timing, also known as “buy low and sell high,” since it doesn’t always work, even for seasoned investors.
 Spreading your risk by diversifying your portfolio will generally help keep you (and your investment dollars) safer.

 • Do your research.
 Finance experts may disagree on whether its possible to ‘beat the market,” but those who say that you can beat the market recommend extensive research to uncover information about stocks that are under-and overvalued.
-Still others say that market movements are random, and stocks are always priced correctly.
+Still, others say that market movement can be random, and stocks are always priced correctly.
 Whatever the case may be, research the companies and assets that you are interested in investing is essential to making smart financial decisions.

 Once you’ve made the decision to invest your money, there are two important decisions you need to make: how much to invest and where to invest it.
 It’s important to understand your options as well as the risks associated with each of them.